Zogg Fire Lawsuits

 Nadrich & Cohen Accident Injury Lawyers is actively retaining Zogg Fire victims.
 You might qualify for financial compensation if the Zogg Fire injured you or damaged or destroyed your property.
 You will never be charged a fee if we don’t obtain a recovery for you.

 CAL FIRE has determined that the Zogg Fire started when a pine tree contacted electrical distribution lines operated and owned by PG&E. Let us hold PG&E accountable for their actions while we obtain justice for you.
 Call us today at 877-918-0185 for a free case evaluation.
-We have already retained thousands of fire victims in the Camp, Kincade, North Bay and Glass Fires, all involving PG&E power lines.
+We have already retained thousands of fire victims in the Camp, Kincade, North Bay, Dixie Fire and Fly Fire, all involving PG&E power lines.